-Spring-flowering bulbs take centre-stage in the earliest days of spring, with delicate snowdrops paving the way for crocus, Iris reticulata and, of course, that most recognisable face of spring, the daffodil.
+Spring-flowering bulbs take centre stage in the earliest days of spring, with delicate snowdrops paving the way for crocus, Iris reticulata and, of course, that most recognisable face of spring, the daffodil.
 The orchards and arboretums are filled with clouds of cherry and apple blossom showering natural confetti with each passing breeze.
 Elsewhere, look out for show-stopping magnolias, camellias and rhododendrons throughout the woodlands.

 Each of the RHS Gardens has something different to offer the springtime visitor...

 Pockets of vibrant spring colour can be found all around the garden from March, when early bulbs including daffodils, tulips, muscari, hyacinth and iris will begin to appear in borders and containers.
-The display of daffodils, crocus, tulips and anemones in the kitchen garden greenhouse is not to be missed.
+The display of daffodils, crocus, tulips and anemones in the Kitchen Garden greenhouse is not to be missed.

 In April, Harlow Carr’s Streamside garden comes alive with the sunny yellow hue of marsh marigold and the unfurling of ferns, followed by early primulas.
 The spring display of specialist specimens of fritillaria and alpine primulas in the Alpine House is a particular highlight.
 Meanwhile, the woodland that occupies half of Harlow Carr’s 58 acres is flushed with trilliums, dog’s tooth violets and pulmonaria and many varieties of magnolias and rhododendrons.

 On Clover Hill, plants that have earned the RHS Award of Garden Merit offer plenty of seasonal inspiration for home gardeners.
 The burst of golden flowers on Forsythia x intermedia 'Lynwood Variety' AGM are a welcome sight in early spring, while the pink-flushed white blossom of Japanese quince 'Moerloosei' AGM will put on a show for several weeks.
-The earliest-flowering rose of spring can also be found here: the sunny yellow blooms of Rosa xanthina 'Canary Bird' AGM appear in May to herald the coming summer months.
+The earliest-flowering rose of spring can also be found here: the yellow blooms of Rosa xanthina 'Canary Bird' AGM appear in May to herald the coming summer months.

-Check on the progress of the new Winter Garden close to the Visitor Centre and see how the planting has been designed to create interest throughout the year – not just winter.
+Do pay a visit to the new Winter Garden close to the Visitor Centre and see how the planting has been designed to create interest throughout the year – not just winter.
 The drooping sprays of bell-shaped yellow flowers on Stachyurus praecox ‘Rubriflorus’ in early spring offer a contrast to the fluffy white balls of blossom appearing on Prunus maackii ‘Amber Beauty’.
 Elsewhere, containers of tulips including deep purple ‘Recreado’ and lemon yellow ‘Budlight’ can’t fail to raise a smile.

 RHS Garden Rosemoor, Devon

 Enjoy bursts of vibrant colour from rhododendrons in the Woodland Garden and camellias in the Stone Garden.
 Glorious displays of camellias, rhododendrons and early magnolias will be joined by daffodils and hyacinths to celebrate the very best of the season.
-Then on 21 and 22 April, rhododendron lovers can enjoy a second spectacular show at the RHS National Rhododendron Competition.

 Across the garden, more than 40,000 spring-flowering bulbs have been planted for an even more spectacular display this spring, including 10,000 Narcissus and Camassia through the newly established Devon apple orchard.
 The apple orchards themselves put on a show as they burst into blossom, along with the Japanese cherries planted throughout the garden.
 Then in late spring, the wildflower meadows become a dazzling display of buttercups.
 Look closely when visiting the wildlife pond near the Learning Centre, too, for the signs of new amphibian life – tadpoles in early spring and later, perhaps young frogs.